bcbio/bcbio-nextgen/docs/contents/installation.rst

 - Leave out the ``--data`` option if you don't want to get any upgrades of associated genome data.

+- Some aligners such as STAR don't have pre-built indices due to the large file sizes of these.
+You set the number of cores to use for indexing with ``--cores 8``.

 .. _datatarget-install:

 Customizing data installation